-FICO scores range from 300-850 — so getting in the 800s can be a feat, and can often take a decade or more to reach.
+FICO scores range from 300-850 — so getting in the 800s can be a feat.
 Fortunately, there are benefits to having a higher credit score.

 A high credit score makes you more attractive to lenders.
 Not only will you have an easier time getting approved for a loan, but you will likely have access to lower interest rates.

 Plus, excellent credit gives you more negotiating power.
 You’ll have more room to negotiate closing costs and other fees associated with closing than a borrower with a lower credit score.Click here for today's mortgage rates.